UncleGene/concur/rency/notes.md

 ----

-Concurrency is so mysterious, that most online dictionaries do not even try to define it.
+Concurrency is a strange term.
+Most dictionaries don't even try to define it.

-* Meriam-Webster at least gives you a tip where to look
+* Better ones at least give you a hint

-* Wikipedia gives a CS-specific definition:

-  several computations executing simultaneously, and potentially interacting with each other
+Wikipedia has only 2 articles about concurrency -

+* Road one
+* and CS, defining concurrency as simultaneous computations that can potentially interact

 * If we return back to a dictionary, we can see that all synonyms have a positive tinge, and antonyms are pretty negative.

-What underlines the mystery of concurrency is that in Software Engineering we gradually move the semantics of this word more and more toward its antonyms: when we say "concurrency", in a lot of cases we mean concurrency issues or problems.
+Intermission: Everybody is pretty stiff, let move a little.
+Please raise your right hand.
+Drop it.
+Raise your left one.
+Drop it.
+Raise both.
+Drop.
+Feels good?
+For me too.
+Now you have no excuse not to raise your hands when I ask you :).
+So let try it:

+* If I add a comment to your code review "You have a concurrency here!", please raise your hand (any, or both) if you will think that I praise you for successfully handling simultaneous computations.
+And how many of you will think that I am pointing to a bug?
+What's the matter with you, didn't you see that concurrency is a good word?

-In this talk I am going to use concurrency almost solely in its inverted (or perverted?) meaning
+I am personally in the second camp, and in this talk I am going to use concurrency almost solely as a bad word

-But let start first with a short quiz
+Second exercise:

 ----